The Immune System

 - The adaptive immune system responds more systematically to specific threats that might make it over the wall and into the body.

-Innate Immune SystemThe first line of defense provides innate immunity.
-All animals have it, and these are the immediate reactions to a pathogen.
+Innate Immune SystemThe first line of defense is provided by an organism's innate immunity system.
+All animals have one, and it's made up of all the immediate reactions their bodies have to a pathogen.
 If we return to our handy bank metaphor, the revolving doors are the innate immune system, generally trying to keep bad stuff outside, whether it be robbers, cold winds, or irate giraffes.

 Pathogens looking to wreak havoc in the body first come across a barrier defense—skin, tears, long white nose hairs—which make it hard for things that shouldn't be in the body to make their way inside.
-But if these pathogens make it past the formidable barrier opponents, the body's internal innate defensive line jumps into action.
+If these pathogens make it past the formidable barrier opponents, the body's internal innate defensive line jumps into action.

 The body increases production of white blood cells, or leukocytes, that launch an attack on the invading pathogens.
 If necessary, an animal will develop a fever to combat the growth of bacteria at this point, too.
 They may make you feel cruddy, but fevers are your body fighting the good fight.
-And sometimes they even get you out of school.
+Sometimes they even get you out of school.
 Fevers are the best.

 LeukocytesAll leukocytes come from the bone marrow, but the way they ward off the bad guys differs.
-Some leukocytes carry out phagocytosis (and are called phagocytes), where they go dinosaur on pathogens, straight up swallowing and devouring them.
-There are several different types of leukocytes in the innate immune system, but they will generally fit into the following categories:
+Some leukocytes carry out phagocytosis (and are called phagocytes), where they go all dinosaur on pathogens, straight up swallowing and devouring them.
+There are several different types of leukocytes in the innate immune system, but they generally fit into the following categories:

-- Macrophages: Vertebrates are lucky and have some really effective phagocytes called macrophages that are super hungry for pathogens.
+- Macrophages: Vertebrates are lucky and have some effective phagocytes called macrophages that are super hungry for pathogens.
 Consider them the T-Rex of the lot.

 - Granulocytes: These cells have small pockets, or granules, with potent killer-chemicals inside.
 When a granulocyte swallows a virus or protozoa, nasty chemicals are released from these granules to kill the invader.